facebook/sapling/website/docs/addons/vscode.md

 :::caution

-Sapling must be installed through the normal installation instructions in order for the vscode extension to work properly.
+Sapling must be installed through the normal installation instructions in order for the VS Code extension to work properly.

 [See installation instructions.](../introduction/installation.md)